Haris87/photosint/README.md

 OSINT tool for images.

-Chrome extension that checks all images _while browsing_ for EXIF data.
+Chrome extension that checks all images in a webpage, _while browsing_, for EXIF data, and presents found images with their EXIF in the popup window.
 Also gives context options for reverse image search in different search engines.
+With one click you can reverse image search in:
+- Google
+- Yandex
+- Bing
+- TinEye

 You can download the extension from the [chrome web store](https://chrome.google.com/webstore/detail/photosint/gonhdjmkgfkokhkflfhkbiagbmoolhcd)